Valenciola/Valenciola/README.md

     (Still learning some new programming stuff...)
 </p>

-> I'm currently focusing on web development and (soon) PHP.
-It's the kind of stuff I used to do when I was younger, so it's coming along pretty easily.
+> I'm currently try to use web development in an intentionally unconventional way.
+As of right now, things are going super weird.

 *I think I am a cool smart programmer kid*